 The first reason is sociological.
 Pre-coital sexual touching is part of the socially accepted sex script in Western society (foreplay, penetration, intercourse, orgasm, sleep).
 Whether we recognize it or not, we are all prisoners to some degree of the prevalent scripts adopted by the society in which we live.
 Violation of accepted scripts may cause difficulties, confusion and failure.
 This is true not just with regard to sex.
 For example, we all know the cultural script for a restaurant visit, and it includes tipping the waiter.
 Those who deviate from the script and refuse to tip their waiters will in time incite hostility from both their friends and their waiters.

 The second reason for the importance of pre-intercourse sexual touching is associated with our physiological systems.
 Optimal sexual functioning involves two seemingly conflicting physiological processes.
 First, we need to feel sexual arousal and excitement.
 To get the car going, we need to press on the accelerator.
 On the other hand, to enjoy sex we need to feel relaxed, unthreatened, uninhibited.
 To get the car going, we need to release the brakes.
 Sexual touching, it turns out, facilitates both processes.
 Sexual touching stimulates us, quickens the heartbeat, and prepares the genitals for intercourse, mainly through activating the autonomic nervous system.
-But it also comforts
+But it also comforts, in part by releasing hormones such as oxytocin that reduce the levels of the stress hormone cortisol.

 The third process facilitated by sexual touching is psychological.
 Generally, soft touching and stroking are linked in our minds to safety and love ever since infancy.
 If mom kissed you on the forehead, your scraped knee hurt less.
 If she held your hand, the dentist became less scary.
 More specifically, reassuring sexual touching is unique in that we cannot do it alone, just as we cannot quite tickle ourselves effectively.
 Real sexual touching is a gift from someone else.
 Thus, it represents human connection.
 Loving, relaxing, and exciting sexual touching brings us closer emotionally to the other person and inclines us to intensify further that feeling of proximity, and to give it a physical, sexual expression.